“Thanisch-Smith is an exquisite and ethereal presence throughout, and trills in a lovely lyric coloratura.”

 Biography

 While completing her graduate studies at McGill University’s Schulich School of Music in 2023, Christina performed the title roles in Poulenc’s Les mamelles de Tirésias and Handel’s Partenope, respectively.
-As a frequent singer for the internationally renowned McGill-Université de Montréal Piano-Vocal Accompaniment Residency, she has sung for renowned pianists and singers such as James Vaughn (La Scala), Graham Johnson, Jeff Cohen, and Francois Le Roux.
+As a frequent singer for the internationally recognized McGill-Université de Montréal Piano-Vocal Accompaniment Residency, she has sung for renowned pianists and singers such as James Vaughn (La Scala), Graham Johnson, Jeff Cohen, and Francois Le Roux.

 “Both on stage and in her voice quality, she was perfect for the part [of Zerlina].
 Thanisch-Smith left nothing on the table in terms of what is possible in this always appealing role.”